KevinWorkman/HappyCoding/tutorials/processing/_posts/2017-03-04-debugging.md

   background(64);
   text(message, 20, 50);
 }
 ```

 This program defines a `message` variable, and uses the `text()` function to draw that message to the screen.
-Type this into the Processing editor, and notice that you don't see any compiler errors.
-When you run the program, a window pops up, but no text is displayed!
+Type this into the Processing editor, and notice that you don't see any compiler errors, because this is all valid syntax.
+But when you run the program, a window pops up, but no text is displayed!
 And you get an error:

 ![NullPointerException in the Processing editor](/tutorials/processing/images/debugging-2.png)

-The Processing editor highlights the `text(message, 20, 50);` line and shows `NullPointerException` in the error bar.
+The Processing editor highlights the `text(message, 20, 50);` line and shows `NullPointerException` in the console.

 `NullPointerException` is one of the most common runtime errors, and it's caused by using a variable that you haven't given a value.
-In this case, we forgot to give the `message` variable a value, which is pretty easy to fix:
+In this case, the code forgot to give the `message` variable a value.

+You could fix this error by making sure the variable is defined before you use it:

 ```java
 String message;